iamdudeman/sola-game-engine/sola-engine/editor/editor_TODO.md

         * maybe a WYSIWYG editor?

 * UI for creating and previewing ParticleEmitterComponent configurations
+    * (might be better to start working on the Scene composition instead since this nests in it)
     * serialize the component and its parts to JSON
     * The left panel can select the existing configuration or create new
     * the right panel shows emitter details